 - Natural sciences

-All College of Education undergraduate programs require field experiences in school or agency settings.
-The College of Education works with Alaska school districts to offer diverse placements for students.
+All School of Education undergraduate programs require field experiences in school or agency settings.
+The School of Education works with Alaska school districts to offer diverse placements for students.
 Diversity of placements refers to grade levels and types of schools.
 It is our policy to ensure, whenever possible, that students receive diverse placements in schools and grade levels.
 Students who live in rural district will be placed in the most diverse placements possible in their location

 Criminal History Background Clearance

-The College of Education requires compliance with specific background clearance policies and procedures for candidates participating in university-sponsored fieldwork.
+The School of Education requires compliance with specific background clearance policies and procedures for candidates participating in university-sponsored fieldwork.
 In some cases, criminal history background clearance is required for admission to a department or program.
-In addition to self disclosure of criminal history to the College of Education and its partners, a check of the Alaska and National Sex Offender Registries, a fingerprint-based check by the Federal Bureau of Investigation, and a name-based check through the Alaska Public Safety Information Network may be required.
+In addition to self disclosure of criminal history to the School of Education and its partners, a check of the Alaska and National Sex Offender Registries, a fingerprint-based check by the Federal Bureau of Investigation, and a name-based check through the Alaska Public Safety Information Network may be required.
 Various agencies and centers may have additional requirements.

 Practica, internships and other field placements are made only in cooperation with participating school districts and agencies.
-The school districts and agencies that work in cooperation with the College of Education reserve the right to request additional information and/or preparation from candidates, as determined by their established policies and practices.
+The school districts and agencies that work in cooperation with the School of Education reserve the right to request additional information and/or preparation from candidates, as determined by their established policies and practices.
 Cooperating districts and agencies also determine the number of available spaces and placements for candidates.
 Placements may become competitive if the number of applicants exceeds the number of spaces.
 Districts and agencies also reserve the right to refuse or terminate placements when candidates do not meet an acceptable standard of performance.
 Thus, while the university makes every effort to find appropriate field placements for candidates, admittance to a degree/certificate/endorsement program does not guarantee acceptance by cooperating school districts or agencies.
 Unacceptable academic performance, an unprofessional attitude, unsatisfactory field reports, violation of professional ethics or other factors may result in removal from the field placement.